-The Dealhack Canadian Persons With Disabilities Discounts & Services Guide is the result of our quarterly survey of discounts and support programs for persons with psychological, psychiatric, or cognitive disabilities.
-Every 3 months, our team independently verifies each and every discount on this list.
+The Dealhack Canadian Persons With Disabilities Discount Guide is the result of our quarterly survey of discounts and support programs for persons with psychological, psychiatric, or cognitive disabilities.
+Every 3 months, our team independently verifies each and every PWD discount on this list.
 We also add more brands to the list regularly when we come across them.

 The list currently includes more than 40 store brands and government agencies conveniently broken down into 7 categories.
 You can also save or print the list to use as a handy reference.

 Take note that in addition to the discounts listed below, many stores and services across Canada offer informal discounts to persons with disabilities (PWDs).
 When buying something, always be sure to ask the store associate if they offer discounts to PWDs, and don’t forget to bring your valid government ID and any documentation (medical certificate, disability card, etc.) that provides proof that you have a disability.